Red Hat Certified Specialist in Security (Exam EX415) Prep Course

 Connecting to a Linux Lab Server with VNC

-In this video, I'll demonstrate how to connect to a Linux lab server using VNC.
+In this video, we'll demonstrate how to connect to a Linux lab server using VNC.

 Introduction to Ansible and Its Parts

 In this video, we'll be reviewing what Ansible is used for and the different parts of Ansible.
-For example, we'll be looking at the inventory file, modules, playbooks, and configuration files.
+In our example, we'll be looking at the inventory file, modules, playbooks, and configuration files.

 Installing Ansible and Managing SSH Keys